-As we continue to reflect on the prolific legacy of David Bowie, one unique story is worth commemorating on its 47th anniversary.
-That, of course, is Bowie’s first visit to the United States of America on January 27th, 1971, in support of his recently-released album The Man Who Sold The World.
+As fans continue to reflect on the prolific legacy of David Bowie, one unique story is worth commemorating on its 50th anniversary.
+That, of course, would be Bowie’s first visit to the United States on January 27th, 1971, in support of his then-recently-released studio effort, The Man Who Sold The World.
 Pictured above is a press photo from that year, as the artist aimed to make a name for himself by confidently exploring his androgynous appearance.

 Unfortunately, not everyone was as open-minded.
 Bowie recalls, “In Texas, one guy pulled a gun and called me a fag.
 But I thought the dress looked beautiful.”